Integralist/terraform-provider-fastly-framework/docs/resources/fastly_service_vcl.md

 ### Optional

+- `activate` (Boolean) Conditionally prevents the Service from being activated.
+The apply step will continue to create a new draft version but will not activate it if this is set to `false`.
+Default `true`
+- `comment` (String) Description field for the service.
+Default `Managed by Terraform`
 - `domain` (Block Set) (see [below for nested schema](#nestedblock--domain))
 - `force` (Boolean) Services that are active cannot be destroyed.
 In order to destroy the service, set `force_destroy` to `true`.
 Default `false`
 - `reuse` (Boolean) Services that are active cannot be destroyed.
 If set to `true` a service Terraform intends to destroy will instead be deactivated (allowing it to be reused by importing it into another Terraform project).
 If `false`, attempting to destroy an active service will cause an error.
 Default `false`